 3. Tell a logical narrative based on facts

-Using the terms “story,” “theme,” and “epic” in the name of the pieces of the roadmap refers to an idea that eventually becomes a product that can be sold.
+Using the terms “story,” “theme,” and “epic” in the name of the roadmap pieces refers to an idea that eventually becomes a product that can be sold.
 An epic story must have a logical progression and a logical conclusion.

-Your agile product roadmap should consider the people who will be using it.
-Marketing, management, and sales will find the internal road map appealing, while partners and customers will find the exterior road map compelling.
+Your agile product roadmap should consider the users who will be interacting with it.
+Marketing, management, and sales will find the internal roadmap appealing, while partners and customers will find the external roadmap compelling.

 4. Aim for Simplicity!